joek/async-sample/README.md

 ![Create Case](images/21-create-case.png)
 *Create Case: Please include the keyword configured in autoflow*

 3. Open the "Related Entities" Tab.
 Maybe you need to refresh a few times.
-As the processing is asynchrounus it might take a few seconds till the sub-case is created and showing up in the list.
+As the processing is async it might take a few seconds till the sub-case is created and showing up in the list.

 ![Validate Sub-Case creation](images/22-validate-sub-case.png)
 *Validate if sub-case is created*